Tresjs/lab/README.md

 <LowpolyPlanet />
 ```

-5. Take a screenshot of your scene ot the `public` directory.
+5. Take a screenshot of your scene.
+Crop it to 16:9.
+Save it in the `public` directory as a png.

 ## License